 Reference sections within the Nodal Protocols, this Manual, or other controlling documents that supports inclusion/exclusion of the disputed costs.

-The goal of this first level of appeal is to reach an agreement and understanding between ERCOT and the Filing Entity as quickly as possible by providing dialog between the Filing Entity and a representative of ERCOT that is external to the Settlements and Billing department.
+The goal of this first level of appeal is to reach an agreement and understanding between ERCOT and the Filing Entity as quickly as possible by providing dialog between the Filing Entity and a representative of ERCOT that is external to the Verifiable Cost Team.

-If [TBD ERCOT employee(s)], finds a Filing Entity’s arguments and position paper to be persuasive, ERCOT will update the Verifiable Costs to the extent approved by the representative(s).
-The inclusion of these costs will take effect not more than three (3) Business Days after approval by ERCOT’s representative(s).
+If the ERCOT Verifiable Cost Appealing Group finds a Filing Entity’s arguments and position paper to be persuasive, ERCOT will update the Filing Entity’s Verifiable Costs to the extent approved by the representative(s).
+The inclusion of these costs will take effect at the next monthly verifiable cost update after approval by ERCOT’s representative(s).

 If ERCOT’s representative(s) is unpersuaded by the Filing Entity, the rescission or rejection stands.